IBM/serverless-home-automation/README.md

 <img src="/images/home_automation_bb.svg" data-canonical-src="/images/home_automation_bb.svg" width="600" height="400" style="margin-left: auto; margin-right: auto;" />
 </p> -->

 The red wire just left of the breakout board is responsible for bridging 5 volts from the Raspberry Pi to one of the breadboard's power rails.
-The additional red wires to the bottom right supply those 5 volts to the RF receiver and transmitter.
-Same concept for the white wires, except those provide a negative charge, commonly referred to as "ground".
+The additional red wires to the bottom right of the diagram supply those 5 volts from the power rail to the RF receiver and transmitter.
+Similar concept for the white wires, except those provide a negative charge, commonly referenced to as "ground".
 Next, we have the green wire that connects the Raspberry Pi's GPIO pin 17 to the transmitter's data pin, and the black wire connects the GPIO pin 27 to the receiver's data pin.
 The reason for this can be seen in the `gpio readall` output in image below, as the transmitter defaults to [wiringPi pin 0](https://github.com/ninjablocks/433Utils/blob/master/RPi_utils/codesend.cpp#L27) which maps to BCM 17, and the receiver defaults to [wiringPi pin 2](https://github.com/ninjablocks/433Utils/blob/master/RPi_utils/RFSniffer.cpp#L25), which maps to BCM 27.
 These default pins can be changed by modifying either of the linked files in the 433Utils library, and recompiling the library.

 Once the Raspberry Pi is connected to the circuit, we'll need to install dependencies to allow us to interact with the RF transmitter and receiver.
 This can be accomplished by running the [install_deps.sh](./iot-gateway/install_deps.sh) script.